CABG Abroad: A Detailed Manual for Medical Tourists

 Is CABG the Only Solution?

-No, CABG is often recommended when other treatment options such as medication, lifestyle changes, or less invasive procedures like angioplasty have proven insufficient.
+No, being a complicated open surgical intervention, CABG is often recommended when other treatment options such as medication, lifestyle changes, or less invasive procedures like angioplasty have proven insufficient.
 It's crucial to discuss with your healthcare provider to decide the best course of action.

 Making an Informed Choice